This video is about production of fibre from sheep and how it is used.

 - How many quilts and pillows can be produced in peak production?

 - What has helped with production of these products over the years?

 Conduct an investigation on the insulation value of different fibres.
 Design an investigation that compares different fibres.

 We need your feedback.
 When you have completed this unit please tell us what you think via the online survey .
 We will regularly update the units and your feedback will help PIEFA keep the resources current and relevant to teachers.

-To access the Teacher worksheet please go to the following website:
+To access the Teacher answers please go to the following link:

 sheep, merino, wool, marketing, PIEFA resource, worksheets